 Here’s what happens next:

-4. Ask questions.
+- Ask questions.
 You are entitled to ask any questions regarding your solicitor’s previous experience, his or her approach to similar cases, and fees that you may incur.
-You can expect your solicitor to be clear about your chances of success, and you should feel that you can rely on his or her advice.
+You can expect your solicitor to be clear about their perspective on your case, and you should feel that you can rely on his or her advice.

 5. Understand the next steps.
 Your solicitor should have explained in clear terms exactly what he or she can do for you, and you should know what to expect in terms of further meetings and communications regarding your case.